temporalio/documentation/docs/app-dev-context/signal-with-start.md

-Signal-With-Start can be used to start a Workflow Execution (if not already running) and pass it the Signal at the same time.
+Signal-With-Start is used from the Client.
+It takes a Workflow Id, Workflow arguments, a Signal name, and Signal arguments.

+If there's a Workflow running with the given Workflow Id, it will be signaled.
+If there isn't, a new Workflow will be started and immediately signaled.